WHEN PROTECTING IS ONLY THE BEGINNING

 THANK YOU FOR HELPING US BUILD A NEW FUTURE FOR THE PRESERVE!

-On Saturday, May 5th, 2018, over 40 volunteers came out to help build a 1200′ long trail to open public access to this wildland park on the south bank of the Colorado River in Silt, CO.
+In May 2018, over 40 volunteers came out to help build a 1200′ long trail to open public access to this wildland park on the south bank of the Colorado River in Silt, CO.

 The trail project was a collaboration between AVLT, Roaring Fork Outdoor Volunteers, Town of Silt, and Garfield County.